 Finally, there are 24 clubs down there, most of which I had never heard of before a few years ago.
 Like most Americans, I started out watching the World Cup, and then the Premier League, and then MLS … but I expanded.
 I wrote a book about English soccer, after all.
 I am also allergic to hype and media overkill, and my “chosen” club Fulham got relegated, so off I went into the world of the Championship.

-By exploring the second tier of English soccer, I have managed to visit the brewery capital of England in Burton, the medieval city of Norwich for their heated derby, the fabulous city of Bristol, the Victorian seaside town of Brighton before they went up, and the amazing city, stadium and fans at Newcastle United when they were down.
+By exploring the second tier of English soccer, I have managed to visit the brewery capital of England in Burton, the medieval city of then-Championship Norwich for their heated derby, the fabulous city of Bristol, the Victorian seaside town of Brighton before they went up, and the amazing city, stadium and fans at Newcastle United when they were down.

-I have also enjoyed a London Derby between Millwall and Queens Park Rangers and another regional clash between Middlesbrough and Sunderland — two local games that probably won’t have more than a couple dozen non-Brits in attendance.
+I have also enjoyed a London Derby between Millwall and Queens Park Rangers and another regional clash between Middlesbrough and Sunderland — two local games that usually won’t have more than a couple dozen non-Brits in attendance.

 And that is a final reason to follow the Championship: it gets you out beyond the lines that most Americans don’t cross, into a proper English footballing experience, to meet fans who will genuinely appreciate that you’ve showed up at all, much less learned something about their club, explored their town, and maybe learned one or two of their songs.

 In fact, that whole idea — drawing your attention downward from the top of the Premier League — is one of the main things this whole project is all about.